bickralf/testtask/documentation.md

 and a bit more complex setup for ejabberd:

-1 server with haproxy as loadbalancer for the ejabberd cluster servers and a dns server 2 servers with ejabberd using internal storage in a cluster
+*1 server with haproxy as loadbalancer for the ejabberd cluster servers and a dns server* *2 servers with ejabberd using internal storage in a cluster*

 As ejabberd brings it own clustering functionality that works best with it's internal storage solution (based on mnesia), I stick to that in this example.

+I use haproxy for loadbalancing between the two servers in the ejabberd clusters to have one "interface".
+So if I want to connect to the servers I can just use one address, the address from the loadbalancer.
+The load is balanced equally on the two servers.
+With the clustering feature both servers communicate with each other via s2s (server-to-server) and exchange data.

-Directory structure:
+###Directory structure:

 ```
 root